HazyResearch/deepdive/doc/inference.md

   on its variables in relative terms.
 In other words, the weight encodes the confidence we have in the relationship expressed by the factor function.
-If the weight is high and positive, we are very confident in the function that the factor encodes, if the weight is high and negative, we are confident that the function is incorrect.
+If the weight is high and positive, we are very confident in the function that the factor encodes; if the weight is high and negative, we are confident that the function is incorrect.
 The weight can be learned from training data, or assigned manually.

 <a name="possibleworlds" href="#"></a>
 A **possible world** is an assignment to every variable in a factor graph.
-The possible worlds are not usually equiprobable, but rather each possible world has a different probability.
+The possible worlds are not usually equiprobable; rather, each possible world has a different probability.
 The probability of a possible world is proportional to a weighted combination of all factor functions in the graph, evaluated at the assignments specified by the possible world.
 The weights can be assigned